fcrespo82/flashair-simulator/README.md

     - [ ] Set system time
     - [ ] Restrict the write ability of host devices

-- [ ] Limit functions by the firmware version
+- [Partialy] Limit functions by the firmware version